 The sun had yet to rise when our taxi driver dropped us off at the airport in Manila.
-Being the silly, curious and explorers people that we are, of course, we had a late night at Philippine’s capital the evening before.
+Being the silly and curious people that we are, of course, we had a late night at Philippine’s capital the evening before.
 We wanted to see at least a little bit of Manila’s nightlife while doing a stop over on our way to Coron, Palawan.
 We had dinner in the Black Bird restaurant and then, headed to 71 Gramercy Kitchen rooftop where we ended up having a few drinks with good music before we passed out in our hotel room.

 Bamboo Private Island

 We made our way to Busuanga and from there we drove 45 min to Coron town, a small fishing village but not too appealing in its charms.
 Then we took a boat ride by bangka and 2 hours later we got to our final destination: Bamboo Private Island.